hamsternz/audio_distortion/README.md

 2. Attach a cable between line out to line in.
 Use a stereo cable.

-3. Run ../audio_distortion
+3. Run "../audio_distortion layback_device capture_device".
+The device default to hw:0

-NOTE: Something is up with the capture volume - the driver reports different max an d min values than it seems to use.
-This may also be a bug.

-5. Numbers will be displayed, and "graph.ppm" will be written.
+4. Numbers will be displayed, and "graph.ppm" will be written.

 Look in main() to change the test frequency